Space Law

 Our team provides space industry clients with representation on their technologies shaping the space and satellite arena.
 We help clients navigate the multiple layers of business and regulatory issues involved, and advise clients on the strategies necessary to achieve success.
 We regularly assist clients with a wide range of complex legal issues associated with the domestic and international satellite and space industry, including regulatory, transactional, data security and privacy, liability, and legislative issues.

-Rose Law Group has experience in transactional work for payload transport, satellite contracts, intergovernmental agreements, supplier contracts, mission diligence, etc. RLG has worked for both for and non-profits in the space industry.
+Rose Law Group has experience in transactional work for payload transport, satellite contracts, intergovernmental agreements, supplier contracts, mission diligence, etc. Our team has worked for both private companies and non-profits in the space industry.

 On Our Team